 The Wyoming Occupational Safety and Health Administration (Wyoming OSHA) is part of the Wyoming Department of Workforce Services.
 The main office is located in Cheyenne, Wyoming.

-The Wyoming State Plan applies to all public and private sector places of employment in the state, with the exception of federal employees (including those employed at Yellowstone and Grand Teton National Parks), the United States Postal Service (USPS), private sector maritime, employment at Warren Air Force Base and at the Naval Petroleum and Oil Shale Reserve in Casper, and certain agricultural related operations (field sanitation and temporary labor camps), which are subject to OSHA jurisdiction.
+The Wyoming State Plan applies to all state and local government and private sector workplaces in the state, with the exception of federal workers (including those employed at Yellowstone and Grand Teton National Parks), the United States Postal Service, private sector maritime, employment at Warren Air Force Base and at the Naval Petroleum and Oil Shale Reserve in Casper, and certain agricultural operations (field sanitation and temporary labor camps) which are subject to OSHA jurisdiction.

-Wyoming has adopted the federal recordkeeping and reporting requirements identical to the federal rule; Wyoming has unique standards that cover Oil and Gas Well Drilling, Servicing, Special Servicing and Anchor Tester Requirements.
+Wyoming has adopted the federal recordkeeping and reporting requirements identical to the federal rule; Wyoming has unique standards that cover Oil and Gas Well Drilling, Servicing, Special Servicing, and Anchor Tester Requirements.
 OSHA does not have specific standards for this industry.
+Wyoming has a unique Child Labor standard.

-Wyoming offers free safety and health assistance to Wyoming employers upon request through a voluntary on-site Consultation Program.
+Wyoming offers free safety and health assistance to Wyoming employers upon request through the voluntary On-Site consultation program.
 Consultation services include safety and health program assistance, courtesy on-site hazard surveys, and safety and health training on a variety of subjects covering general industry, construction, and the oil and gas industry.
 For more information about these programs and other services available, please visit the Wyoming State Plan website.

 OSHA makes every effort to ensure that the information on this page is accurate and up to date, but changes in state law and procedures affecting the information on this page are beyond OSHA's control.
 Contact state program staff directly to verify important information.